-We pursue potential outcomes estimands in the finite-population framework, where all potential outcomes are assumed to be fixed, and the randomness in the data comes from the treatment assignment alone.
-We use notation similar to that of \cite{Chen2025}.
-Suppose there is a trial with $I$ clusters (indexed by $i$) and $J + 2$ periods (indexed by $j$), where period $0$ is the pre-rollout and period $J + 1$ is the post-rollout.
-In the context of the REDAPS trial, $I = 11$ and $J = 10$.
-We use $Z_{ij} \in \{0, 1\}$ to denote the randomized intervention status indicator (ordering palliative care by default) for cluster $i \in \{1, \ldots, I\}$ in rollout period $j \in \{0, 1, \ldots, J, J + 1\}$.
-The number of clusters in each rollout period $j$ randomized to intervention, $I_j$, is known and fixed a priori for all $j$.
-The rollout starts with $I_1$ clusters randomized in period 1, and in period 2, the previously selected $I_1$ clusters remain randomized to intervention, while $I_2 - I_1$ out of the $I - I_1$ remaining clusters are randomized to intervention, and so forth.
-This process ends with all clusters being eventually receiving the randomized intervention in period $J + 1$.
-Thus, for all $i$, $Z_{i0} = 0$ and $Z_{i,J+1} = 1$ due to definition of the pre-rollout and post-rollout period, and $0 = I_0 < I_1 \leq I_2 \leq \ldots \leq I_J < I_{J+1} = I$.
-In the REDAPS trial, at each time point, only one hospital crossed over, i.e. $I_j = j$ for all $j \in \{0, 1, \ldots, J, J + 1\}$.
-There are $k = 1,\ldots, N_{ij}$ individuals in cluster-period $(i, j)$ and $N_j \equiv \sum_{i=1}^I N_{ij} $ is the total number of individuals in period $j$.
-Recall that the $N_{ij}$ for the REDAPS trial are plotted in Figure \ref{fig: cluster period counts}.
-We proceed to define potential outcomes for all individuals in the trial.
-We let $A_i = a \in \mathcal{A} = \{1,\ldots, J, J +1\}$, denote the period index for which cluster $i$ first is randomized to intervention (the so-called adoption time), and therefore $Z_{ij} = \mathbb{I}\{A_i \leq j\}$.
-Without any further assumptions, each individual has corresponding potential outcomes $Y_{ijk}^{A_i,\mathbf{A}_{-i}}$ that depend not only on the adoption time for cluster $i$ but also those for other clusters ($\mathbf{A}_{-i}$ is the vector of adoption times for clusters other than cluster $i$).
+We proceed to define potential outcomes.
+We let $A_i = a \in \mathcal{A} = \{1,\ldots, J, J +1\}$ denote the period index for which cluster $i$ is first randomized to intervention (the so-called adoption time), and therefore $Z_{ij} = \mathbbm 1(A_i \leq j)$.
+Without any further assumptions, each individual has corresponding potential outcomes $Y_{ijk}^{a_i,\bm{a}_{-i}}$ that depend not only on the adoption time for cluster $i$ but also those for other clusters ($\bm{a}_{-i}$ is the vector of adoption times for clusters other than cluster $i$).
 Note that the randomized intervention $Z$ (making a default palliative care order) may not correspond to the true treatment of interest, due to noncompliance.
-Thus we can also introduce potential outcomes $D_{ijk}^{A_i,\mathbf{A}_{-i}}$ for $D$ representing the treatment of interest, i.e. actual receipt of palliative care in the REDAPS trial.
-For each individual $k$ included from cluster $i$ during period $j$ (under a cross-sectional sampling design), we also define $X_{ijk}$ as the vector of baseline covariates that are measured prior to exposure of the treatment assignment.
-Figure \ref{fig:stepped} presents an example diagram for a stepped-wedge design with the observed data structure.
-Next, we introduce three assumptions, which were initially introduced in \cite{Chen2025}.
-These assumptions are standard assumptions for stepped-wedge designs in the absence of noncompliance, and additional new assumptions necessary for studying noncompliance will be introduced in Section \ref{ER_estimand}.
+Thus, we introduce potential outcomes $D_{ijk}^{a_i,\bm{a}_{-i}}$ for $D$ representing the treatment of interest, i.e., actual receipt of palliative care in the \redaps trial.
+For each individual $k$ included from cluster $i$ during period $j$ (under a cross-sectional sampling design), we define $X_{ijk}$ as the vector of baseline covariates that are measured prior to exposure to the treatment assignment.
+Appendix Figure \ref{fig:stepped} presents an example diagram for a stepped-wedge design with the observed data structure.
+Next, we introduce three assumptions, which were initially introduced in \citet{Chen2025}.
+These assumptions are standard for stepped-wedge designs in the absence of noncompliance, and new assumptions necessary for studying noncompliance will be introduced in Section \ref{ER_estimand}.